 A carefully crafted menu can be what drives customers to make certain decisions.
 Everything you’ve learned up until now goes into making your menu tailored to increasing sales.
 Position higher profit dishes where your customers will see them, and bench poorly performing items to experiment with new ones.

 10 .
 Work with Your Prices

 If you haven’t already done so, you should definitely calculate your food cost.
-By knowing exactly how much each of your dishes costs, you can begin to make smarter decisions about pricing.
+By knowing exactly how much each of your dishes costs, you can begin to make smarter decisions about pricing, and practice menu engineering.
 You may find out that your chicken salad costs you $1 to make and you are only selling it for $1.50.
 You could easily increase that to $4-$5 and make a much bigger profit margin.

 If that price jump is too high for you, you can still slowly increase the pricing on your menu over a period of time so the impact isn’t so great on your customers.